JiuqiZhang/Online-Movies-Catalog/README.md

 # Online-Movies-Catalog
+It is an Online Movie Searching website, created using React.

 Description:
-An Online Movie Searching website, created using React.

 I designed one search box for searching by movie names, and also created a filter box for filtering searching results based on letters or numbers.

 Challenge :